Retina heroRetina hero

 Epiretinal membrane

-An opaque fibrous membrane on the macula
+An opaque fibrous membrane on the macula that distorts vision

 An abnormal membrane forms on the macula —